AishRaikar/Flight_Price_Prediction/README.md

 Conclusion:
 Based on the comprehensive evaluation of these models, the Random Forest Regressor stands out as the most reliable choice for predicting flight ticket prices.
 Its exceptional performance, as reflected in the high R2 score and low error metrics, makes it the preferred model for deployment in real-world scenarios.

 This GitHub repository serves as a valuable resource for understanding the data analysis process, model evaluation, and the implementation of machine learning algorithms for predicting flight prices.
 Users can explore the Jupyter notebooks, datasets, and codebase to gain insights into the methodologies employed and replicate the analysis for similar datasets.
-Feel free to contribute, provide feedback, or use the models for your own flight price prediction applications.
+Feel free to contribute, provide feedback, or use the models for your flight price prediction applications.